A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Procedure:

-3. Connect the voltmeter to the copper disc and the bar magnet.
+3. Connect one wire from the voltmeter to the axle or center of the copper disc.

 Observations: